The CBA Glossary

 Use in trade

 While there is a prestige to being an NBA draft pick, it does come with the caveat that that player can now only sign with that NBA team, or to whichever team said rights are later traded.
 This is usually not a problem, and almost every NBA draft pick signs with a team at some point.
 But some do not.
-And as long as whichever team holds their draft rights keeps offering an unguaranteed minimum salary contract as a tender (for second round picks, at least, whom this situation is almost always about) every season, those draft rights remain on the books.
+And as long as whichever team holds their draft rights keeps offering an unguaranteed minimum salary contract as a tender (for second round picks, at least, whom this situation is almost always about) every season, or the player makes no effort to join, those draft rights remain on the books.

 In practice, that usually leads only to relics.
 Most of the unsigned NBA draft picks currently in existence are for players who will never play in the NBA, sometimes because they do not make the grade but often because they are simply retired.
-In the rather extreme case of the San Antonio Spurs, for example, they still possess the draft rights to Marcelo Nicola, a 51-year-old Italian forward now 15 years into a coaching career, including being an assistant coach of the selfsame Spurs' 2009 summer league roster.
-It is fair to say he is not coming.
+In the rather extreme case of the Portland Trail Blazers, for example, they still possess the draft rights to Marcelo Nicola, a 55-year-old Italian forward now 19 years into a coaching career, including being an assistant coach of the selfsame Spurs' 2009 summer league roster.
+It is fair to say he is not going to play for the Blazers.

 By and large, outstanding draft rights are archaic relics, kept around only because they satisfy the NBA's requirement that all parties in a trade are required to at least give up "something".
 It is not an unusual occurrence for draft rights to long-forgotten players to be included in trades purely for that reason, to fulfil the outgoing requirement of a trade, or at least one of its constituent parts for trade math purposes.
-Indeed, at the last trade deadline, the unsigned draft rights to Ilkan Karaman, David Michineau and Vanja Marinkovic were all on the move, with none of the three threatening to make an NBA roster any time soon.
+Draft rights are also often traded at the time of the draft, for example in deals agreed to before the draft but not made until after it that involve moving up or down, and can be traded at any time after a pick is made.

 Renouncements and cap ramifications